-In avian pinealocytes, an environmental light signal resets the phase of the endogenous circadian pacemaker that controls the rhythmic production of melatonin.
+In avian pinealocytes, an environmental light signal resets the phase of the endogenous circadian pacemaker that controls the rhythmic production of melatonin1-6.
 Investigation of the pineal phototransduction pathway should therefore reveal the molecular mechanism of the biological clock.
-The presence of rhodopsin-like photoreceptive pigment, transducin-like immunoreaction, and cyclic GMP-dependent cation-channel activity in the avian pinealocytes suggests that there is a similarity between retinal rod cells and pinealocytes in the phototransduction pathway.
+The presence of rhodopsin-Iike photoreceptive pigment4,5 7-9, transducin-like immunoreaction10, and cyclic GMP-dependent cation-channel activity11 in the avian pinealocytes suggests that there is a similarity between retinal rod cells and pinealocytes in the phototransduction pathway.
 We have now cloned chicken pineal cDNA encoding the photoreceptive molecule, which is 43-48% identical in amino-acid sequence to vertebrate retinal opsins.
-Pineal opsin, produced by transfection of complementary DNA into cultured cells, was reconstituted with 11-cis-retinal, resulting in formation of a blue-sensitive pigment (λ(max) ~ 470 nm).
-In the light of this functional evidence and because the gene is specifically expressed only in the pineal gland, we conclude that it is a pineal photosensor and name it pinopsin.
+Pineal opsin, produced by transfection of complementary DNA into cultured cells, was reconstituted with 11-cis-retinal, resulting in formation of a blue-sensitive pigment λmax ≈470 nm).
+In the light of this functional evidence and because the gene is specifically expressed only in the pineal gland, we con-clude that it is a pineal photosensor and name it pinopsin.

 ASJC Scopus subject areas